Step-By-Step Password Change Instructions

 The most complicated step of the whole process is finding your user Profile/Edit Profile pages.

-d.
-Enter your old password, and then enter your new one, twice.
+Enter your old password as instructed (unless your browser loads it for you), and then enter your new one, twice.
 Make sure you know your new password.
 Then click the Change Password button.

-e.
 If your old password is recognized and your new password meets our criteria as described above, then the system should immediately update your password.
-You will see a confirmation message.
+You WILL also see a confirmation message, along with instructions to log back in.
+You must refresh the page for the new login credentials to work.

 Be prepared for the site to log you out on every browser/device where you are logged in, though it may not do so until you refresh your browser.
 You can then log back in with your newly-changed password.
-It is usually preferable to login with the combination of *username + password* instead of *email address + password*, unless you have taken the following step:
+It is usually preferable to login with the combination of *username + password* instead of *email address + password*.

 While you are on your Edit Profile page, it is a good idea to confirm that the email address displayed there is still the best one for us to have on record for you.
 The email address we consider current is displayed in a text box next to “Real email.”
 Is it the email you prefer to use?
 Then great!
 But if it is NOT, then please update it then scroll to the bottom of the page and click “Save”.